COMMISSION MARITIME AFFAIRS: MEDITERRANEAN SEA

 Atlas mediterranean sea

 terramar project daily catch migrants at sea

-trimaran configuration this design is under development in the UK
+trimaran configuration design under development in the UK with a view to

 ship uses no diesel fuel to monitor the oceans autonomously (COLREGS